marco-c-yu/quantile-regression-in-datashield/TechnicalNote.md

 > ###### Remarks:
 > * $y_m$ and $X_m$ represents the observed response and predictors in the m-th party. <br>
 > * $(X_m^TW_{m,t}X_m)$ and $(X_m^TW_{m,t}y_m)$ can be derived from the mean and covariance matrix of $(W_{m,t}^{1/2}X_m)$ and $(W_{m,t}^{1/2}y_m)$ using the property $Cov(X,Y)=E(XY)-E(X)E(Y)$ <br>
-> * This federated LQR IRLS estimator will give the same estimate as the pooled LQR with assess to all Individual Participant Data (IPD).
+> * This federated LQR IRLS estimator will give the same estimate as the pooled LQR with access to all Individual Participant Data (IPD).
 Therefore, it has the same asymptotic properties as the pooled IRLS estimator. <br>
 > * In R, the solution in **[DataSHIELD_LQR.R](DataSHIELD_LQR.R)** will be the same as the regression coefficients estimated in **quantreg::rq** (the rq function in quantreg package) <br>

 > #### Algorithm 2: Powell's kernel (PK) estimator of the variance of coefficients of horizontal federated LQR[^5]<sup>,</sup>[^6] <br>